LauraRuis/VAST2017/PROCESS.md

 Tried to merge v3 and v4 of d3 together, does not work.
 Decided to maybe make two websites, one with v3 and one with v4.

+Made csv files of data of all types of gates together.